sherburj/30-seconds-of-cpp/vector/capacity.md

 # capacity

-**Description** :
+**Difficulty** : Beginner

+**Time Considerations** : 15 minutes

-- Returns the storage space currently allocated to vector
+**Description** : Returns the storage space currently allocated to vector.

--The size returned is greater than or equal to vector size, the extra space is to accommodate expansion without the need to relocate vector each time
+Vectors are dynamically allocated space, their maximum capacity changes to accommodate expansion without the need to relocate vector each time.
+This does not list the number of elements.

 **Example**
 ```cpp